Before Installing...

 Picking an incorrect answer will remove a proportionate amount of points.
 For our probability-adverse friends reading: this means trying to guess answers is always a bad idea.

-Safest strategy for questions you don't know is to make use of the '?' button.
+The safest strategy for questions you don't know is to use the skip button (⏭).
 The question will still be considered failed, but your score will not go down.

-Upon successful completions of the final wave (levels have between 7 and 10 waves, depending), you will receive a bonus number of points (100 to 500, depending on level).
+Upon successful completion of the final wave (levels have between 7 and 10 waves, depending), you will receive a bonus number of points (100 to 500, depending on level).

-High scores are kept separately for each level (switching to a level does not reset them in other levels).
+High scores are kept separately for each level (switching levels does not reset scores in other levels).

 Troubleshooting...